letsencrypt/boulder/docs/config-validation.md

 ### `len`

-Same as `gt` but it can also be used to validate the length of the strings.
+Same as `eq` (equal to) but can also be used to validate the length of the strings.

 ### `hostname_port`